ap-lodhi/dynamic-photo/README.md

 https://internship-cyan.vercel.app/

 # A Simple  Dynamic photo App
-on one click we can add photo and  we can remove  photo . we can add unlimited photo .
+on one click we can add photo and  we can remove  photos . we can add unlimited photo .

 ##  Demonstration